pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

   - corrective maintenance
   - developpement of applications for the MediaScreen
-  - test scenari writing and execution
+  - test scenari writing and building tests reports

   _Tooling_: JavaScript/Node.js, MongoDB, Git, TestLink

 - **Thalès Système Aéroportés, as student Web developer** (_Jan.
 2013 - Aug.
 2014_)

-  Worked on information system for tracking repair workflows of TSA.
+  Worked on the tracking system of the repair workflow of TSA.

   - corrective maintenance of the legacy app
   - definition of needs with the business team